STYNGR-CORP/styngr-unity-sample/doc/example.md

   - Number of tracks before ad break
   - Number of ads during ad break

-Also, The backend provides the ability to forbid the playback of the ad to a certain age group.
+The backend supports restricting ad playback based on user age.
+To forbid the ad for a specific user:
+ - The user must have an age value defined in the database.
+ - An appropriate age restriction for the ad must be configured in the CMS.

+To enable the ad functionality and for other configuration details, contact **Styngr**  support.